Is Mold Harmful To Pets?

 Aspergillosis is a fungal infection.
 It will make your dog’s immune system weaker as it usually presents itself in the nasal passages.
 Things are more complicated if the aspergillosis has spread throughout the entire body of your dog.

-How to Protect Your Pets from Mold?
+How To Protect Your Pets From Mold?

 The first step towards keeping your pets safe from mold is preventing the formation of mold in the first place.
 At any given time, an endless number of mold spores fly around in the air.
 You don’t want these mold spores to take hold and start forming colonies on your home’s surfaces.